 Offing the Offspring: In the penultimate episode of season two, Philip Carvel shoots Pietre/Arby in the chest.

 Pragmatic Villainy: Lee describes post-Face-Heel Turn Wilson as this: he can't take life unless he decides that he logically should for The Network's plan to work.
 For instance, he doesn't kill Lee, who tortured him previously, even while holding has a gun towards him, and the latter is holding a crowbar towards him, because he on some level recognises The Network needs him.
 Contrasted with Ian's brother and the two MI-5 agents who captured him and know nothing of The Network, heard the sentence "Milner is Mr. Rabbit" by Milner, Wilson reasoned they can't be left alive and so brought himself to kill all three of them.

 Ragtag Bunch of Misfits: The group is initially composed of people who just happened to be in the online chatroom when Bejan made his announcement; a media/comics student, an office IT worker, a Conspiracy Theorist and a delinquent child.

-Season two adds more misfits to the group, A remorseless killing machine .
-An greedy former researcher looking for the big score, and a mentally unstable European scientist who turns out to be Phillip Carvel the man whose genius and actions started the mess in the first place.
+Season two adds more misfits to the group: a remorseless killing machine, a greedy former researcher looking for the big score, and a mentally unstable Romanian scientist who turns out to be Phillip Carvel, the man whose genius and actions started the mess in the first place.

 Real Name as an Alias: Despite going to great lengths to ensure he can't be tracked online, Wilson still goes by the username "Wilson Wilson," precisely because it's such an implausible name to begin with.